Nexmo/station/app/views/static/write-the-docs.md

 This section is designed to prove to the user the product does what it claims to.
 This could be an interactive demonstration or an opinionated & basic getting started guide.

+*Features*

+Now that the user has an understanding of what the product it's important we tell them what are the capabilities of the product and with links off to guides.

 *Further reading*

 Further reading isn't a section itself but rather contains links off to the product Building Blocks, Guides, API references & Tutorials.